Advanced Search

 - Women’s Rights Organisations

-Social empowerment interventions are considered gender transformative when they go beyond mere gender sensitivity or awareness-raising and actively work to transform existing gender norms, roles, and power dynamics within society.
+Social empowerment interventions are considered gender transformative when they go beyond gender sensitivity or awareness-raising and actively work to transform existing gender norms, roles, and power dynamics within society.
 A gender transformative approach entails a deeper and more systemic approach to addressing gender inequalities.
-For example, where social empowerment interventions encourage individuals to critically reflect on their own attitudes and behaviours related to gender, and how to tackle the root causes of inequality, this aligns with a gender transformative approach.
+For example, they encourage individuals to critically reflect on their own attitudes and behaviours related to gender.

-Social empowerment interventions include efforts to build women’s vocational and life skills; address barriers to social, political and economic inclusion; and build social networks and collective agency.
-As a result, there are a range of strategies which aim to build individual, group and collective power of women to challenge inequality and subordination across contexts (i.e. in relationships, families and communities).
-Effectively coordinating multiple strategies can increase the likelihood of wider social proliferation of behaviour and norms change across contexts.
+Social empowerment interventions include efforts to build women’s vocational and life skills; address women and young peoples' barriers to social, political and economic inclusion; and build social networks and collective agency.
+There are a range of strategies which aim to build individual, group and collective power of women to challenge inequality and subordination across contexts (i.e. in relationships, families and communities).
+Effectively coordinating multiple strategies can increase the likelihood of wider social proliferation of behaviour and norms change.
 Some examples of…

 When considering the application of a successful prevention approach or model from another context, it's important to tailor that programme to the specific setting and target population(s), and within the context of existing prevention work.
-This adaptation process involves modifying the design or implementation of the approach to fit the context and strengthen existing work, while ensuring key elements that contributed to its success are retained, a process which typically spans 9 to 12 months.
-Investing resources in this process is crucial to avoid the risks associated with ineffective…
+This adaptation process involves modifying the design or implementation of the approach to fit the context, while ensuring key elements that contributed to its success are retained.
+Investing resources in this process is crucial to avoid the risks associated with ineffective interventions and potential harm.
+Engaging with the original programme creator or…

 Evidence shows that VAWG is preventable.
 The core drivers of VAWG are socially determined, which means they can change.
 Some prevention strategies and interventions have achieved substantial reduction in levels of violence, even after only a few years of implementation.
 Prevention work should therefore be informed by the evidence available locally, regionally and globally.
-For example, the UN's RESPECT framework outlines 7 strategies that have shown promise in reducing the prevalence of one or more types of VAWG.
-WHO and UN Women have also produced a package of resources to support…
+For example, the UN's RESPECT framework outlines strategies that have shown promise in reducing the prevalence of one or more types of VAWG.
+An implementation package is available here.
+Strategy R: Strengthening relationship…

 In order to design a comprehensive and multi-component VAWG prevention strategy, it is important to build on best practice in programme design and implementation.
-Robust programme design ensures relevant stakeholders from a range of sectors come together and are meaningfully engaged from the earliest stages of design, including women’s movements and civil society groups already working on ending VAWG, and marginalised groups.
-Strong VAWG programme design also requires a mapping of existing EVAWG work, not only to avoid duplication of effort, but to grow support and strengthen resourcing for…
+Robust programme design ensures relevant stakeholders from a range of sectors come together and are meaningfully engaged from the earliest stages, including women’s movements and civil society groups already working on ending VAWG, and marginalised groups.
+Ending the practice of female genital mutilation (FGM), and child marriage can be supported through the integration of evidence-based approaches.
+Strong programme design also…

-Transforming social norms at the community level requires strong organisational commitment from the implementing partners.
-The most effective interventions have been implemented by organisations guided by strong values, and committed to reflecting on issues like violence, discrimination, power and relationships, both in their staff and volunteers’ personal lives and within the organisational structure.
-To do this, staff and volunteers are carefully selected (or nominated by communities) for their gender-equitable and non-violent attitudes and behaviour, and often go through a thorough gender…
+Transforming social norms at the community level requires strong organisational commitment from implementing partners.
+The most effective interventions have been implemented by organisations guided by strong values, and committed to reflecting on sensitive issues like violence, discrimination, power and relationships, both in their staff and volunteers’ personal lives and within the organisational structure.
+To do this, staff and volunteers should be carefully selected (or nominated by communities) for their gender-equitable and non-violent attitudes and behaviour.
+They may be supported to…